• Home

 Thank you, Karon, for this very helpful post that will definitely help people boost their sales when creating product pages on Amazon!

-Right now, Karon is offering my readers the coupon code AMZ20 to save 20% off the cost of the Amazon Advantage book.
+Right now, Karon is offering my readers the coupon code AMZ20 to save 20% off the cost of the Amazon Advantage e-book.

-I have personally read this book and know that it can help you if you currently create new Amazon product pages or would like to sometime soon.
-I wish I had a book like this when I had first started creating product pages.
+I have personally read this e-book and know that it can help you if you currently create new Amazon product pages or would like to sometime soon.
+I wish I had an e-book like this when I had first started creating product pages.
 Now, I’m inspired to go in and update some of my current listings to make them even better.
-This book helps remove a lot of the guesswork about what you need to be aware of when creating product pages.
+This resource helps remove a lot of the guesswork about what you need to be aware of when creating product pages.
 Not only will this guide help you make money, it will actually save you money because you won’t be wasting time creating poor product pages.

-Finally, if you’re more interested in a video series, then Karon also offers Amazon Product Description Boot Camp.
+Finally, if you’re more interested in a more indepth video series, then Karon also offers Amazon Product Description Boot Camp.
+The great thing about the bootcamp is that the videos go into greater detail with more examples and covers more information than the Amazon advantage e-book.
 You can use the coupon code BOOT20 to save 20% off the video series.

 FREEBIE: Download a free cheat sheet from Karon with 5 Amazon Conversion Strategies Every Seller Should Know.